Don't I need to hire a patent lawyer to help me get a patent?

 - Non-obvious (the difference must not be an obvious extension of what is already available to the public)

-Non-obviousness is a subjective judgement made by the patent Examiner.
+Non-obviousness is a subjective judgment made by the patent Examiner.

 Should I patent my invention sooner rather than later?